Storm Updates: Imelda Drenches Texas As Humberto Menaces Bermuda

 The Bermuda Weather Service is warning residents to prepare for squalls, gale-force winds and heavy rain, along with powerful thunderstorms.
 Humberto is moving east-northeast at nearly 16 mph, the NHC says.

 Far to the east in the open Atlantic, Tropical Storm Jerry is predicted to become a hurricane Thursday night, the NHC says.
 Jerry would then approach the northern Leeward Islands sometime Friday — but forecasters say it's too early to tell if any islands might face dangerous conditions.
-The storm's current 5-day cone predicts it will stay on a track to the north of Antigua and Barbuda.
+The storm's current five-day cone predicts it will stay on a track to the north of Antigua and Barbuda.

 As of 11 a.m.
 ET Wednesday, Jerry's maximum sustained winds had risen to nearly 50 mph.
 The NHC forecast predicts its winds will remain at the Category 1 level over the next five days.